Canitia/lamina/README.md

 Stable

 *It passes the Wordpress theme check as of May 26th 2017.
 Although i do want to work on the 'recommended' items it gave me.*

+## Tested on:
+- Chrome 60.x
+- Firefox